 Venezuela’s long standing dependence on oil is a major driver of economic turmoil in the country.
 Venezuela is commonly described as a petrostate, in which the country’s economy and government revenue is heavily dependent on the export of oil, the economic and political power is concentrated in an elite minority, and political institutions are weak.
 Economic reliance on oil and Maduro’s authoritarian tendencies of governance make Venezuela a petrostate.

-Oil revenues account for approximately 95% of export earnings, 60% of budget revenues and 12% of GDP.
-The country’s economy was thus overwhelmingly reliant on income from this sector, which the Chavistas had used to fund ambitious social programmes at a time the prices were consistently high in the mid 2000s.
-However, fall in the oil price was compounded by a decline in production levels.
-In the foreign policy scope; this period of economic decline meant that the money was no longer there to pay for initiatives like ALBA or PetroCaribe.
+Oil revenues account for approximately 99% of export earnings and about 25% of GDP in Venezuela.
+The country’s economy is thus reliant on income from this sector, which the government of Hugo Chávez used to fund ambitious social programmes in the mid 2000s, when oil prices were consistently high.
+However, as the global fall in oil prices by 50% in 2014 was compounded by a decline in production levels, the country’s economy rapidly declined.

 With oil as the primary source of revenue, Venezuela especially felt the devastation of this crisis.
 Venezuela’s foreign debt rose from $37 billion in 1998 to an estimated $150 billion in 2021.
 By the end of 2021, annual inflation in the country reached 1945.9%, following four years of hyperinflation.
 Oil output continued to fall to historically low numbers through 2020, and GDP shrunk by over 75% between 2014 and 2020.
 Imports have also fallen by 95% since 2013, which has exacerbated shortages in consumer goods.